-(g) "Building, structure, facility, or installation" means all of the pollutant-emitting activities which belong to the same industrial grouping, are located on one or more contiguous or adjacent properties, and are under the control of the same person (or persons under common control) except the activities of any vessel.
-Pollutant-emitting activities shall be considered as part of the same industrial grouping if they belong to the same major group (i.e., which have the same SIC or NAICS code) as described in either the Standard Industrial Classi-fication (SIC) manual, 1972, as amended by the 1977 supplement or the North American Industry Classification System (NAICS)-manual.

-(h) "Categorical stationary source" means any stationary source of air pollutants that belongs to one of the following categories of station-ary sources:

-(1) Fossil fuel-fired steam electric plants of more than 250 million Btu per hour heatinput;

-(2) Coal cleaning plants (with thermal dryers);

-(3) Kraft pulp mills;

-(4) Portland cement plants;

-(5) Primary zinc smelters;

-(6) Iron and steel mills;

-(7) Primary aluminum ore reduction plants;

-(8) Primary copper smelters;

-(9) Municipal incinerators capable of charging more than 50 tons of refuse per day;

-(10) Hydrofluoric, sulfuric, or nitric acid plants;

-(11) Petroleum refineries;

-(12) Lime plants;

-(13) Phosphate rock processing plants;

-(14) Coke oven batteries;

-(15) Sulfur recovery plants;

-(16) Carbon black plants (furnace process);

-(17) Primary lead smelters;

-(18) Fuel conversion plants;

-(19) Sintering plants;

-(20) Secondary metal production plants;

-(21) Chemical process plants;

-(22) Fossil-fuel boilers (or combination thereof) totaling more than 250 million Btu perhour heat input;

-(23) Petroleum storage and transfer units with a total storage ca-pacity exceeding 300,000 barrels;

-(24) Taconite ore processing plants;

-(25) Glass fiber processing plants; and

-(26) Charcoal production plants.

-(i) "Clean coal technology" means any technology, including technolo-gies applied at the precombustion, combustion, or post combustion stage, at a new or existing facility which will achieve significant reduc-tions in air emissions of sulfur dioxide or oxides of nitrogen associated with the utilization of coal in the generation of electricity, or process steam which was not in widespread use as of November 15, 1990.

-(j) "Clean Coal Technology Demonstration Project" means a project us-ing fundsappropriated under the heading "Department of Energy-Clean Coal Technology," up to a total amount of \$2.5 billion for commercial demonstration of clean coal technology, orsimilar pro-jects funded through appropriations for the EPA.
-The federal contri-bution for a qualifying project shall be at least twenty (20) percent of the total cost of the demonstration project.

-(k) "Commence," as applied to construction of a major stationary source or major modification, means that the owner or operator has all nec-essary preconstruction approvals or permits, including an Authority to Construct Permit, and either has:

-(1) Begun, or caused to begin, a continuous program of actual on-site construction of the source, to be completed within a reasonable time; or canceled or modified without substantial loss to the owner or operator, to undertake a program of actual construction of the source, to be completed within a reasona-ble time.

-(2) Entered into binding agreements or contractual obligations, which cannot be

-(I) "Complete" means, in reference to an application for a permit, that the application contains all of the information necessary for pro-cessing the application.
-Designating an application complete for pur-poses of permit processing does not preclude the Control Officer from requesting or accepting any additional information.

-(m) "Construction" means any physical change, or change in the method of operation (including fabrication, erection, installation, demolition, or modification of an emissions unit), that would result in a change in emissions.

-(n) "Continuous Emissions Monitoring System (CEMS)" means all of the equipmentthat may be required to meet the data acquisition and availability requirements of Section 12.3, to sample, condition (if ap-plicable), analyze, and provide a record of emissions on a continuous basis.
+- (f) "Building, structure, facility, or installation" means all of the pollutantemitting activities which belong to the same industrial grouping, are located on one or more contiguous or adjacent properties, and are under the control of the same Person (or Persons under common control) except the activities of any vessel.
+Pollutant-emitting activities shall be considered as part of the same industrial grouping if they belong to the same major group (i.e., which have the same SIC or NAICS code) as described in either the Standard Industrial Classification (SIC) manual, 1972, as amended by the 1977 supplement or the North American Industry Classification System (NAICS) manual.

+- (g) "Categorical Stationary Source" means any Stationary Source of Air Pollutants that belongs to one of the following categories of Stationary Sources:

+- (1) Fossil fuel-fired steam electric plants of more than 250 million Btu per hour heat input;

+- (2) Coal cleaning plants (with thermal dryers);

+- (3) Kraft pulp mills;

+- (4) Portland cement plants;

+- (5) Primary zinc smelters;

+- (6) Iron and steel mills;

+- (7) Primary aluminum ore reduction plants;

+- (8) Primary copper smelters;

+- (9) Municipal incinerators capable of charging more than 50 tons of refuse per day;

+- (10) Hydrofluoric, sulfuric, or nitric acid plants;

+- (11) Petroleum refineries;

+- (12) Lime plants;

+- (13) Phosphate rock processing plants;

+- (14) Coke oven batteries;

+- (15) Sulfur recovery plants;

+- (16) Carbon black plants (furnace process);

+- (17) Primary lead smelters;

+- (18) Fuel conversion plants;

+- (19) Sintering plants;

+- (20) Secondary metal production plants;

+- (21) Chemical process plants;

+- (22) Fossil-fuel boilers (or combination thereof) totaling more than 250 million Btu per hour heat input;

+- (23) Petroleum storage and transfer units with a total storage capacity exceeding 300,000 barrels;

+- (24) Taconite ore processing plants;

+- (25) Glass fiber processing plants; and

+- (26) Charcoal production plants.

+- (h) "Clean coal technology" means any technology, including technologies applied at the pre-combustion, combustion, or post combustion stage, at a new or existing facility which will achieve significant reductions in air Emissions of sulfur dioxide or oxides of nitrogen associated with the utilization of coal in the generation of electricity, or process steam which was not in widespread use as of November 15, 1990.

+- (i) "Clean Coal Technology Demonstration Project" means a project using funds appropriated under the heading "Department of Energy- Clean Coal Technology," up to a total amount of \$2.5 billion for commercial demonstration of clean coal technology, or similar projects funded through appropriations for the EPA.
+The federal contribution for a qualifying project shall be at least twenty (20) percent of the total cost of the demonstration project.

+- (j) "Constructed Emissions Unit" means any part of a Stationary Source that emits or has the Potential to Emit any Regulated Air Pollutant that is newly constructed or modified.

+- (k) "Continuous Emissions Monitoring System (CEMS)" means all of the equipment that may be required to meet the data acquisition and

+availability requirements of Section 12.3, to sample, condition (if applicable), analyze, and provide a record of Emissions on a continuous basis.